 LONG-TIME TEACHER, PHILATELIST & FRIEND

-He worked for more than 30 years as a secondary school teacher at Northern Secondary School in Sturgeon Falls, Ont., where he was head of the school’s business department, before joining the teaching staff of the adult education program in North Bay.
+Later, he worked for more than 30 years as a secondary school teacher at Northern Secondary School in Sturgeon Falls, Ont., where he was head of the school’s business department, before joining the teaching staff of the adult education program in North Bay.
 During his teaching career, he witnessed firsthand the transition from manual to automated technology.
 In the 1980s, in co-ordination with the school’s math department, Beddows built programs and courses to help prepare students for the digital era.

 Beddows also ran Camp Horizon in Field for more than 20 years before founding the Jewel Lake Wilderness Resort in West Nipissing with his wife Betty, with whom he shared a vision of respecting and living alongside nature.